rgajrawala/SimpleChess/README.md

 <br>
 &nbsp; &nbsp; &nbsp; &nbsp; XCode 5.0 with Clang (C++11 &amp; LibC++ Support)

-## Organization
-### Directory: ./dist
-This is where the source code and other files are stored.
-### Directory: ./dist/res
-This is where the image resources are stored.
-### Directory: ./docs
-Documentation.

 ## HowTo
 There are three main steps to build.
 <br>